kubeshop/botkube-docs/content/installation/Teams/_index.md

 #### Using kubectl

-- Make sure that you have kubectl cli installed and have access to Kubernetes cluster
+- Make sure that you have kubectl cli installed and have access to the Kubernetes cluster
 - Download deployment specs yaml

     ```bash